amcajal/8_bit_hubble/README.md

 ```
 Then, under /test/ dir, the executable can be launch

 - For windows, things are a little more complicated.
-Open the "Makefile" for more @TODO
-information, but in summary, launch the following command:
+Open the _Makefile_ (under <root_dir>/project/dev/integration) for more information, but in summary, launch the following command:
 ```
 $ make all TARGET=windows
 ```